 It is worth remarking that the difference between the Abelian group colorings of vertices in an oriented graph gives rise to a group-valued function on arcs, refereed to as a {\em tension}, whose value at each arc is the head-point value minus the tail-point value of the coloring.
 From this perspective, the proper colorings correspond to nowhere-zero tensions.
 It is known that the number of nowhere-zero tensions in Abelian groups of orders $k$ is also a polynomial.
 This was first introduced by Tutte \cite{Tutte1954} and later formally named the {\em tension polynomial} of $G$ by Kochol \cite{Kochol2002}.
-Note that the tension polynomial is nontrivial divisor of the chromatic polynomial.
+Note that the tension polynomial is a nontrivial divisor of the chromatic polynomial.
 For more related work, refer to \cite{Chen2007,Kochol2004}.
-Likewise, an arbitrary $(A,f)$-coloring of $G$ also produces an $(A,f)$-tension, whose detailed definition is presented in \autoref{Sec3-0}.
-Naturally, there are two similar questions related to $(A,f)$-tensions, analogous to those mentioned in $(A,f)$-colorings.
-The answer to the first question in $(A,f)$-tensions seems to be implicit in the work of Kochol \cite{Kochol2024}.
-We shall present a precise answer in \autoref{f-Tension-Polynomial}, and further explore the connection between $(A,f)$-colorings and nowhere-zero chains related to homomorphisms (see \cite{Kochol2024}) in \autoref{Sec3-0}.
+Likewise, an arbitrary $(A,f)$-coloring of $G$ also produces an $(A,f)$-tension, whose detailed definition will be formally presented in \autoref{Sec3-0}.
+Naturally, there are two questions regarding $(A,f)$-tensions analogous to the aforementioned ones in $(A,f)$-colorings.
+An answer to the first question in $(A,f)$-tensions seems to be implicit in the work of Kochol \cite{Kochol2024}.
+We shall present an explicit answer to this question in \autoref{f-Tension-Polynomial}, and further explore the connection between $(A,f)$-colorings and nowhere-zero chains related to homomorphisms (see \cite{Kochol2024}) in \autoref{Sec3-0}.

 To answer these questions, several significant works should be noted.
-Most recently, Kochol \cite{Kochol2022} first introduced the assigning polynomial counting nowhere-zero chains in graphs--nonhomogeneous analogues of nowhere-zero flows (called $(A,b)$-flows in \cite{Lai2006}), which is a generalization of the classical flow polynomial \cite{Tutte1954}.
-Subsequently, Kochol \cite{Kochol2024} further extended the approach for a regular matroid to count nowhere-zero chains associated with homomorphisms and zero-one assignings from its circuits to $\{0,1\}$.
+Most recently, Kochol \cite{Kochol2022} first introduced the assigning polynomial to count nowhere-zero chains in graphs--nonhomogeneous analogues of nowhere-zero flows (called $(A,b)$-flows in \cite{Lai2006}) by the zero-one assigning from certain vertex sets of $G$ to the set $\{0,1\}$, which is a generalization of the classical flow polynomial \cite{Tutte1954}.
+Subsequently, Kochol \cite{Kochol2024} further extended the approach for represented regular matroids to count nowhere-zero chains associated with homomorphisms and zero-one assignings from circuits of a regular matroid to $\{0,1\}$.
 Kochol's pioneering work has been a cornerstone of our research.
 Particularly, the zero-one assignings on cycles of graphs play a central role in the study of $(A,f)$-colorings and $(A,f)$-tensions in graphs.